AndrewVos/cv/AndrewVos.md

 #### Fullsix London _29th June 2015 to 19th August 2015_

-- Major new feature development for [**homemadebyyou.co.uk**](homemadebyyou.co.uk)
+- Major new feature development for [homemadebyyou.co.uk](homemadebyyou.co.uk)

 #### Featurist _28th May 2013 to 3rd February 2015_
-- Contributed to the shopa.com Rails app
+- Wrote the shopa.com Rails app
-- Devops guy for a large amount of infrastructure, including extensive use of Docker, EC2, Heroku
+- Managed all the infrastructure, including extensive use of Docker, AWS, Heroku
 - Wrote many microservices (mostly in Golang) that would pull data for hundreds of millions of products from popular affiliate networks and populate ElasticSearch / Postgres databases.
 - Wrote an image server to handle millions of image requests and control the downloading/resizing of them in Go